empowerhack/DrawMyLife-Website/README.md

 This site is hosted on GitHub Pages, the live site reflects anything in the `gh-pages` branch.
 To deploy the latest changes in public live:

 ```
-// Update your local version of master to the latest
+  // Update your local version of gh-pages with the master branch
+  git checkout gh-pages
   git fetch
-git checkout master
   git reset --hard origin/master

-// Update your local version of gh-pages then merge in master
-git checkout gh-pages
-git reset --hard origin/gh-pages
-git merge master

   // Push only the public folder files to gh-pages
   git subtree push --prefix public origin gh-pages
 ```